PrestaShop/community-theme-16/README.md

 gulp create-folders  // Creates empty theme folders like pdf/, pdf/lang/, which are not included
                      // repository, but should be in theme archive

-gulp compile-css     // Runs shell process 'compass compile'.
-Optional flag maybe passed: --force
+gulp compile-css     // Compiles .scss files to .css files using gulp-sass package.

 gulp clean-up        // Removes files which we don't want to include in the archive, like cache files